btcrabb/CAP-Automated-Pipeline/README.md

 https://uofu.box.com/s/wlhvxcyx09wliz9oadpt763ggq9h0rua

 In the models folder, each step in the end-to=end pipeline has its own subfolder with the trained model.
 New models can be added to these folders and called from the corresponding Jupyter notebook if desired.

+### 3.0 End-to-end Pipeline

+Once you have a working python environment, and the trained models have been downloaded, you can run the end-to-end pipeline using the provided jupyter notebook, 1.1-BTC-FullAutoCAP.ipynb.